 Create Excel and PDF documents from Plumsail Forms in Power Automate

 This article describes how to create PDF documents from an XLSX template on Plumsail Forms submission with the help of Processes in Power Automate (MS Flow).
-It may help you to automize the generation of documents like applications, requests, orders, etc., in your company.
+It may help you to automate the generation of documents like applications, requests, orders, etc., in your company.

 Processes are a Plumsail Documents feature with an intuitive interface for creating documents from templates.